Battle of Red Cliffs: Location

-Historical records state that Cao Cao's forces retreated north across the Yangtze after the initial engagement at Red Cliffs, which unequivocally places the battle site on the south bank of the Yangtze.
-For this reason, a number of sites on the north bank have been discounted by historians and geographers.
+Historical records state that Cao Cao's forces retreated north across the Yangtze after the initial engagement at Red Cliffs, which unequivocally places the battle site on the southern bank of the Yangtze.
+For this reason, a number of sites on the northern bank have been discounted by historians and geographers.
 Historical accounts also establish eastern and western boundaries for a stretch of the Yangtze that encompasses all of the possible sites for the battlefield.
-The allied forces traveled upstream from either Fankou or Xiakou.
-Since the Yangtze flows roughly eastward towards the ocean (with northeast and southeast meanders), Red Cliffs must at least be west of Fankou, which is farther downstream.
-The westernmost boundary is also clear since Cao Cao's eastern advance from Jiangling included passing Baqiu (present-day Yueyang, Hunan) on the shore of Dongting Lake.
-The battle must also have been downstream (northeast) of that place.
+The allied forces travelled upstream from either Fankou or Xiakou.
+Since the Yangtze flows roughly eastward towards the ocean with northeast and southeast meanders, Red Cliffs must at least be west of Fankou, which is farther downstream.
+The westernmost boundary is also clear since Cao Cao's eastern advance from Jiangling included passing Baqiu, near present-day Yueyang, Hunan, on the shore of Dongting Lake.
+The battle must also have been downstream (that is, northeast) of that place.